 Swollen gums are abnormally enlarged, bulging, or protruding.

-Occasionally, the gums swell significantly, blocking the teeth completely.
+Occasionally, the gums swell enough to block the teeth completely.

-Avoid gum irritants such as commercial mouthwashes, alcohol, and tobacco.
-Change your toothpaste brand and avoid using mouthwashes if your swollen gums are caused by sensitivity to toothpaste or mouthwash.
+Avoid things that can irritate your gums such as mouthwashes, alcohol, and tobacco.
+Change your toothpaste brand and stop using mouthwashes if sensitivity to these dental products is causing your swollen gums.

 Brush and floss your teeth regularly.
 See a periodontist or dentist at least every 6 months.